deeplearning4j/deeplearning4j/gpu.md

             .useLegacyAveraging(false)
             .build();

 ParallelWrapper takes your existing model as primary argument, and does training in parallel.
-In case of GPUs, it’s worth keeping number of workers equal or higher then number of GPUs.
-Exact values are subject for tuning, since they depend on your task, and hardware available.
+In the case of GPUs, it’s worth keeping the number of workers equal to or higher than number of GPUs.
+Exact values are subject to tuning, since they depend on your task as well as the hardware available.

-Within ParallelWrapper, your initial model will be duplicated, and each worker will be training it’s own model.
-After every X iterations, defined by averagingFrequency(X), all models will be averaged, and training will continue after that.
+Within `ParallelWrapper`, your initial model will be duplicated, and each worker will be training its own model.
+After every *X* iterations, defined by `averagingFrequency(X)`, all models will be averaged, and training will continue after that.

-Also, worth a note: for data-parallel training it’s recommended to use higher learning rate.
-Something around +20% should be good starting value.
+It's worth noting that for data-parallel training, a higher learning rate is recommended.
+Something around +20% should be a good starting value.

-## HALF datatype
+## HALF Datatype

-If your app can afford using half-precision math (typically neural nets can afford this), you can enable this as data type for your app, and get following benefits:
+If your app can afford using half-precision math (typically neural nets can afford this), you can enable this as data type for your app, and you'll see following benefits:

-* x2 less GPU ram used
+* 2x less GPU ram used
-* up to 200% performance gains on memory-intensive operations, but actual performance boost depends on task and hardware used.
+* up to 200% performance gains on memory-intensive operations, though the actual performance boost depends on the task and hardware used.

         DataTypeUtil.setDTypeForContext(DataBuffer.Type.HALF);

-Place this call as first line of your app, so all subsequent allocations/calculations will be done using HALF data type.
+Place this call as the first line of your app, so that all subsequent allocations/calculations will be done using the HALF data type.

-## Larger grids
+## Larger Grids

 For most GPUs, default values are fine, but if you’re using high-end hardware and your data is massive enough, it might be worth trying bigger grid/block limits.
 Something like this might be used: